 Making Property Violation Bail

 Not only is simple vandalism and graffiti criminal misdemeanors, but they are penalized with steep fines and lengthy imprisonments.
 In fact, as of June 2015, North Carolina lawmakers have been pushing to make a third charge of graffiti, after two previous convictions, count as a felony.
 That means even a crime that can seem as little as painting someone else’s property is a very serious offense.
-When you need to make property violation bail in NC, Grimes’ Bail Bonding & Notary Services is at your service.
+When you need to make property violation bail in New Bern, NC, Grimes’ Bail Bonding & Notary Services is at your service.

 A conviction of graffiti vandalism can profoundly influence the rest of your life, both professionally and personally.
 If you have or your loved one has been charged with any property violation, you’ll need to contact a local, experienced bail bondsman and defense attorney as soon as possible.
 Grimes’ Bail Bonding can help you with making bail fast!

 Graffiti and simple vandalism aren’t the only property crimes a person can commit.
 For a better understanding of criminal property violations, look through the following list:

 - Criminal Trespassing – This is when a person enters or stays on the premises which another person owns or lawfully occupies without authorization when there are posted notices of no entering or have been otherwise notified to leave.
 This is a Class 2 misdemeanor.
 If it is a domestic criminal trespass upon the property of a safe house or haven for domestic violence victims and is armed, then this crime is a Class G felony.

 - Retail Theft – This crime is a Class H felony and includes any thievery of items over $1,500 or more and any relation to that theft.